nadiamariduena/amazon-clone-blockchain/README.md

   return (
     // 3
     <AmazonContext.Provider
+      //4
       value={
         {
-          /* everything that is going to be wrapped here is going to be global  */
+          /* everything that is going to be wrapped here "between the curly brackets",
+          is going to be global  */
         }
       }
     >